 Wetsuits: This event will follow USAT regulations in regards to wetsuit use, however they are not mandatory

 Bike Course: The Olympic ride begins with a right out of Sunapee State Park, skirting the initial rotary on continuing onto Rt 103.
 The route turns right on Rt 11, bringing athletes through the lakeside town of Sunapee.
 A right onto 103A bring riders all the way back to center Newbury for a brief ride on Rt 103 back to Sunapee State Park.
 The route features exclusively right hand turns!

 Run Course: The Sunapee Tri features a course configuration on lakeside roads.
-Exiting transition, athletes head up the Beach Access road before a quick turn onto Bay Point Rd.
-Runners will enjoy rolling hills, beautiful foliage, and gorgeous lakefront retreats.
+Exiting transition, athletes head up the Beach Access with out & backs on Bay Point Rd and Rt 103-B. Athletes will enjoy a flat course with a mix of dirt roads, paved roads, beautiful foliage, and a gorgeous lakefront finish!

-Length: 5m – one loop course alongside Lake Sunapee
+Length: 10K (6.2 mi) – a flat and fast, spectator friendly, double 5k loop course alongside Lake Sunapee

 Run Aid Stations: Aid stations will be available with Gatorade, water, Untapped energy, and bananas.